-Although there are important exceptions, in most countries the income share of the rich increased for all three concepts of the elite (the top 10, 5 and 1 percent of income earners).
+Although there are important exceptions, in most countries the income share of the rich increased for all three concepts of the elite (the top 10, 5, and 1 per cent of income earners).
 Table 3 shows that, on average, the bottom deciles lost a significant percentage of their share over the period under consideration, while the largest corresponding increase accrued to the top decile.
-Within this highest income elite, the benefits clearly fell to the 20th ventile (0.7 percent increase in their share of total income), as compared to the 19th (0.2 percent increase).
-Meanwhile, the middle and upper-middle groups remained virtually unchanged (albeit a slight increase can be detected in the augmented middle 55 percent).
-Besides, two interesting tendencies can be observed: firstly, the coefficients of variation are much smaller for the middle income groups' shares than for the extremes (top and bottom), both in 1990 and in 2010, especially if the top percentiles are taken separately (i.e. top 5 and 1 percent).
-Secondly, however, all of these coefficients decrease over the period considered (all ranges become smaller), where particularly large decreases can be observed for the deciles 5 to 9 and top 5 percent groups.
+Within this highest income elite, the benefits clearly fell to the 20th ventile (0.7 per cent increase in their share of total income), as compared to the 19th (0.2 per cent increase).
+Meanwhile, the middle and uppermiddle groups remained virtually unchanged (albeit a slight increase can be detected in the augmented middle 55 per cent).
+Besides, two interesting tendencies can be observed: first, the coefficients of variation are much smaller for the middle-income groups' shares than for the extremes (top and bottom), both in 1990 and in 2010, especially if the top percentiles are taken separately (i.e. top 5 and 1 per cent).
+Second, however, all of these coefficients decrease over the period considered (all ranges become smaller), where particularly large decreases can be observed for the deciles 5 to 9 and top 5 per cent groups.